 Congestive heart failure can be treated with the following medications:

-- ACE inhibitors (e.g., enalapril*, lisinopril) expand blood vessels, allowing blood to flow more easily and making the heart's work easier or more efficient
+- ACE inhibitors (e.g., enalapril*, lisinopril) reduce the ability of blood vessels to constrict, allowing blood to flow more easily and making the heart contract more efficiently.

-- angiotensin receptor blockers (ARBs; e.g., candesartan, valsartan) may be useful in place of ACE inhibitors when they cannot be used or sometimes in addition to ACE inhibitors.
+- angiotensin receptor blockers (ARBs; e.g., candesartan, valsartan) may be useful in place of ACE inhibitors when they cannot be used.

 - certain beta-blockers (e.g., bisoprolol, carvedilol, metoprolol) have been proven to help improve heart function

-- aldosterone receptor blockers (e.g., eplerenone, spironolactone) work by blocking the effects of aldosterone, which can make CHF worse, and by helping the body eliminate excess salt and water.
+- mineralocorticoid receptor antagonists (e.g., eplerenone, spironolactone) work by blocking the effects of aldosterone, which can make CHF worse, and by helping the body eliminate excess salt and water.
 They may help to reduce the risk of death in certain people with heart failure who have had a heart attack.

 - digoxin increases the force of the pumping action of the heart